dooleysm/slate/source/includes/engagements.md

     }
 }]
 ```
+Fetches an engagement's chat transcript.
+The operator whose token is used for sending the request should be authorized to access the Site's information to which the engagement belongs.

 ## POST /engagements/:engagement_id/export

-It exports the engagement using all exports definitions configured for the Site to which the engagement started on.
-The Operator whose token is used for sending the request should be authorized to access the Sites' information to which the engagement belongs.
-If the engagement is transfered to other sites and the Operator is not authorized in all the sites then the export will contain only the data concern to the sites that the Operator's is authorized to access.

 ```shell
 curl --include \